 All purpose flour Flatbread Indian Kerala Vegetarian

-Kerala Style Parotta Recipe- Eggless Parotta
+Kerala Style Parotta Recipe- Eggless Layered Parotta

 Making parotta is a pure art and this flatbread has been reigning the South Indian food world for many centuries…